About Our Services

 Cognitive-behavioral therapy or CBT is a classification of mental health counseling that began in the 1960s by Dr. Aaron T. Beck.
 According to the National Association for Mental Illness (NAMI), CBT is a type of psychotherapy different from traditional psychodynamic therapy since the patient and therapist work together actively to address and manage problematic thoughts and feelings to overcome addiction.

-It’s a popular addiction treatment and works well with other therapies.
+It’s a popular treatment and works well with other therapies, such as dialectical behavior therapy (DBT).
 Along with addiction, CBT can also help those with co-occurring disorders, such as:

 - Attention Deficit Disorder (ADD)